godisreal/group-social-force/README.md

 acclTime: 				    Relaxation Time in Social Force Model
 tpre: 					      The TPRE Time in the Pre-Evacuation Stage

+In advance mode I start to use obstData2018.csv and Door_Data2018.csv, where the walls and doors are considered as rectangular areas.
 Several things to do to improve existing work!
 Maybe I should write a brief manual in the future.
 Commets are much appreciated!